University Career Services offers a myriad of workshops to suit a vast array of important career topics.

 Career Fairs are opportunities for students to learn more about future employment and begin a networking system for internships, full-time positions, and summer employment opportunities.
 These events are effective methods for employers to connect with new talent and acquaint students with a variety of opportunities.
 Come to this workshop to learn techniques on presenting your qualifications in 30 seconds or less and asking key questions of employers to meet your immediate and future needs.

 On-campus recruiting is a great way for students to connect with employers.
 Because these job opportunities can be highly competitive, it is beneficial to be prepared.
 This workshop will help give you an advantage to make sure that you do not let the next campus recruiting opportunity pass you by.
-For more information about upcoming On-Campus Recruiting events, please visit Panther Career Net for updated schedules and descriptions.
+For more information about upcoming On-Campus Recruiting events please visit Panther Career Net for updated schedules and descriptions.
+You can also view our Upcoming Events & Workshops page for a detailed list.

 Your résumé is how you will market yourself to potential employers.
 The cover letter you send with your resume introduces you to the employer.
 In this workshop you will understand the purpose, style, various categories, and how to highlight your business skills as well as what NOT to put on a résumé.
 Tips on writing cover letters and other business correspondence are also covered.
 Make sure you can compete with the best.